Vipsy-123/multirobot-sim-ros2/README.md

-# unitree go2 ros2 - champ config
+# Multi-Robot Simulation in Gazebo ROS2

 > This package contains the configuration files for the Unitree Go2 robot configured with the CHAMP controller in ROS 2 (humble).
 It includes development of config package along with upgrade in robot description model for ROS 2 Humble distribution.